adjust/marmalade_sdk/README.md

 ### <a id="push-token">Push token

-To send us the push notifications token, then add the following call to Adjust **when ever you get your token in the app or when it gets updated**:
+To send us the push notifications token, then add the following call to Adjust **whenever you get your token in the app or when it gets updated**:

 ```cpp